 Most recently, my radio story 'My Dad's Friendship with Charles Barkley' garnered around two million views around the world and was covered by NBC Today, Washington Post, Boston Globe, CNN, Here and Now and Buzzfeed among others.
 It was named as part of the top '13 moments in Asian America that moved us in 2018' by NBC and was shared by celebrities Roxane Gay, Seth Meyers, Celeste Ng, Eddie Huang, Gabrielle Union and Soledad O'Brien.
 As a journalist, I want to use this attention to start a conversation about diaspora, loss, love and grief.
 Big emotions.
 If you liked that story, you can read this one about the Chinese church in Iowa City, where my dad used to host New Years parties.

-I'm currently based in the Midwest and am looking for a production assistant role so I can watch how other people tell stories.
+I'm currently looking for a reporter job so I can regularly work on stories.
 I want to work on a team and learn.

 One of the things on my mind lately comes from a quote from anthropologist and radical feminist Donna Haraway: